nmac-dev/avr-morse-decoder/README.md

 ### Overview of Implementation

 The decoder works by using two registers for input (r30 & r31).
 Each time a button press is detected r31 will be incremented, so pressing the button three times will mean r31 has the value 3.
 For each button press the Input Capture Register will be compared against 200ms, determining a dot or dash.
 For both a dot or dash input r30 is logically shifted left however adash input will also increment r30.
-Once 400ms have passed with no input there is a jump tothe ss_display.s file where r31 will be compared for the number of presses, then branch tocompare r30 to the correct bit sequence and branch again to output a character to the display.Then the routine runs again.
-Morse codes of length 3 and below can be decoded: A, D, E, G,I, K, M, N, O, R, S, T, U, W.
+Once 400ms have passed with no input there is a jump to the ss_display.s file where r31 will be compared for the number of presses, then branch to compare r30 to the correct bit sequence and branch again to output a character to the display.
+Then the routine runs again.
+Morse codes of length 3 and below can be decoded: A, D, E, G, I, K, M, N, O, R, S, T, U, W.

 The encoder works by loading the message into table as a null terminated string.
-Using theinstruction lo8 and hi8, we load the message into the Z register, after this we loop throughmessage and put the current value into r24 and compare it against the alphabet, when thecorrect letter is found the offset into the table is then used by the table of morse code valuesto offset the the correct point in the alphabet.
-Then the code is translated from the binary codeoutlined in the assignment brief to a series of timed blinks that make up the morse code.
+Using theinstruction lo8 and hi8, we load the message into the Z register, after this we loop throughmessage and put the current value into r24 and compare it against the alphabet, when the correct letter is found the offset into the table is then used by the table of morse code values to offset the the correct point in the alphabet.
+Then the code is translated from the binary code outlined in the assignment brief to a series of timed blinks that make up the morse code.

 ### Challenges of Implementation